neo-project/neo-express/docs/quickstart.md

 }
 ```

-> Note, the Hello World contract has to return value.
+> Note, the Hello World contract has no return value.
 If it did, we would see
 > it in the result-stack property.

 Invoking a smart contract without specifying a wallet account to pay the invocation